Joe Berger

-Joseph David Berger (/ˈbɜrdʒər/ BUR-jər; born May 25, 1982) is a former American football guard in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys and Minnesota Vikings.
-He was drafted by the Carolina Panthers in the sixth round of the 2005 NFL Draft.
+Joseph David Berger (/ˈbɜrdʒər/ BUR-jər; born May 25, 1982) is an American former professional football player who was a guard in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys and Minnesota Vikings.
+He was drafted by the Carolina Panthers in the sixth round of the 2005 NFL draft.
 He played college football at Michigan Tech.

-Early years
+Early life

 Berger attended Newaygo High School in Newaygo, Michigan.
 During his two-year varsity football career, he played as an offensive lineman, and linebacker.
 He finished with 238 tackles and one interception.

 As a senior, he was the team captain, an All-Western Waterways Activities Conference selection, and an Academic All-State honorable-mention.

 College career

 Berger was a walk-on at Michigan Technological University, where he was converted from a linebacker into an offensive tackle.
 He started three games at left tackle as a redshirt freshman.

 As a junior in 2003, the football program was terminated due to budgets cuts made by the school, but through alumni funding, it was brought back in 10 days.
 He was lost for the season after suffering a knee injury in a game against Grand Valley State University.
 As a senior, he contributed to the team win the GLIAC championship.

 He finished his college career with 28 games started at right tackle and three at left tackle.
 He was a four-time Academic All-GLIAC selection, a two-time CoSIDA Academic All-District pick, and a two-time All-American pick as a right tackle.
 He also played in the Cactus Bowl and the NCAA Division II All-Star game.